 Your ship: Calipso

 Calipso has just completed a stunning refit.
 She has not just been refurbished, her interior has been virtually rebuilt!
 Her owners wanted her to offer something different, and she is now the only vessel to operate alternating naturalist and diving cruises year-round.
-The beneift to non-divers?
+The benefit to non-divers?
 More space for you to enjoy the wonders of the Galápagos from above the water's surface!

-Modern, chic, comfortable Calipso now features ten extremely comfortable cabins for a maximum of 16 guests.
-Of course taste is subjective, but we think that her new decor is among the most chic and stylish to be fo … Read more about Calipso
+Calipso now features ten extremely comfortable cabins for a maximum of 16 guests.
+Of course, taste is subjective, but we think that her new decor is among the most chic and stylish to be found on any Galápagos crui … Read more about Calipso

 Snorkel gear (free of charge)

 Single travellers can share cabin

 Water, Coffee, Tea & fresh juices